tpaschalis/gophersub/README.md

 Most of the actions you might expect from such a tool are already implemented!

 Timeshifting, pacing, searching, adding and deleting new subs, getting practical information (such as running time, or average characters-per-minute)

-One of the most nifty features, is that it allows to parse a collection of subtitle files at once, and then query them using SQL syntax, from an SQLite database.

 ## Roadmap